brandonaaron/web-test-runner-qunit/README.md

 ### Progress Reporting

-Progress isn't reported per test but instead is all at once.
+Progress isn't reported per test but instead is per a test file.
 This currently appears to be a limitation of this type of custom runner for @web/test-runner.

 ### Assertions that occur after a test finished

 This does not capture assertions that happen after the full test suite has finished running (the `runEnd` QUnit event).
 This could happen if there is an issue with an async test that triggers an assertion after the test suite has finished running.
 Perhaps a workaround could be to utilize [`assert.expect`](https://api.qunitjs.com/assert/expect/).